 Physiotherapist Level 3 means a Physiotherapist is appointed by AHCL as the Manager of a Physiotherapy department that has less than six full-time equivalent Physiotherapists and who is responsible for the management and efficient/effective performance of the Physiotherapy Department.

-This includes day-to-day management, patient care, immediate staffing, rostering, performance management and is responsible for the overall quality improvement/ assurance program, organisation, activities and maintenance of standards with the particular department.
+This includes day-to-day management, patient care, immediate staffing, rostering, performance management and is responsible for the overall quality improvement/ program, organisation, activities and maintenance of standards with the particular department.

 Clinical Educator means a person who is appointed and who will have extensive clinical experience related to specific clinical area and be able to demonstrate a high level of competency and a consistently high standard of clinical practice.